DImonDI/ListManger/README.md

-This micro-application is a completed task
+This micro-application is a completed task.
 It has:
 1. Add element to the begenning function
 2. Add element to the ending function